 Patient and family-centred care

 At The Children's, we pride ourselves on putting the needs of children first.
-Part of that means taking a system-wide approach to family-centered care.
+Part of that means taking a system-wide approach to patient and family-centered care.

-In family-centered care, professionals acknowledge that involving families in hospital planning, evaluation and policy-making improves children's care.
+In patient and family-centered care, professionals acknowledge that involving families in hospital planning, evaluation and policy-making improves children's care.
 They feel best practices are shaped by families and professionals working together.

-The goal of family-centred care is to include families as full partners in children's health care.
+The goal of patient and family-centred care is to include families as full partners in children's health care.

 Parents and other family members deserve respect.
 They love their children and want what is best for them.
 Accordingly, their choices should be respected together with their values, beliefs and cultural backgrounds.